flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 - Overweight Procedure:
     - Will the landing weight be greater than the maximum landing weight (Yes or No).
+    - Reminder: maximum landing weight is 67400 KG.

 - Reverse Thrust:
     - Will reverse thrust be used (Yes or No)?
-    - Subject to airport requirements that can be found on the airport chart (see example below).
+    - May be subject to airport requirements.
+If there are airport requirements regarding the use of reverse thrust, these can be found on the airport chart (see example below).

     ![Airport Chart Information](../../assets/flypados3/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}

 - Autoland:
-    - If an autoland is planned then set this to Yes.
+    - If an Autoland is planned then set this to Yes.